drusifer/ZipMtGo/README.md

 # ZipMtGo
-a tool that accellerates the compression of files using asych pool workers
+a tool that accelerates the compression of files using asych pool workers

 # Usage
 <pre>Usage of ZipMtGo.exe: